Multi-Sandbox

 • Metadata is allocated in the Java heap,

-• Code is first allocated in a memory area called the Kernel Working Buffer (see more details below).
+• Code chunk is temporarily copied in a memory area to be relocated (see more details below).

 The Abstraction Layer implementation is responsible for providing the following elements:

-• the address location where the Feature will be installed,
+• the location where the Feature will be installed,

 • the implementation to copy a chunk of bytes to the target location.

-The custom installation flow is described in the following sequence diagram:
+The detailed installation flow is described in the following sequence diagram:

-The custom uninstallation flow is described in the following sequence diagram:
+The detailed uninstallation flow is described in the following sequence diagram:

 Feature Persistency